 Of course, choosing this type of layout is a matter of taste, but beyond that, it is a matter of design...

-When I create sites for my clients, it is rare that I choose this type of layout but I have chosen it in some cases.
-It is therefore necessary to take into account the target audience, the overall design and the atmosphere of the site.
+When I create websites for my clients, it is rare that I choose this type of layout but I have chosen it in some cases.
+You have to take into account the target audience, the overall design and the atmosphere of the site.

-In addition to all this, this nested layout can give free rein to many customizations that are not possible with a full width layout.
+In addition to all of this, this nested layout can allow for many customizations that are not possible with a full-width layout.

-When you choose the nested layout of Divi, it only allows you to define a background image or background color.
+When you choose Divi's nested layout, it only allows you to set a background image or a background color.

-I suggest you change this to your advantage in two new tutorials:
+I propose to change this to your advantage in two new tutorials:

 - how to get a different background color on each page of your Divi site?

-- how to display a different background image on each page of your Divi site?
+- How do you display a different background image on each page of your Divi site?

 Need more resources on Divi's Boxed Layout?
-Discover these articles from ElegantTheme's blog full of ideas and tutorials!
+Check out these articles from the ElegantTheme blog which is full of ideas and tutorials!